commandops/commandops.github.io/posts/lua-scoring-example.md

 local unit = ScenEdit_UnitX() --get the unit wrapper for the unit that was destroyed
 ```

-Next we will check if the unit destroyed is a weapon, and if so we will exit the code (return).
+Next we will check if the unit destroyed is a weapon, and if so we will exit the code (return) cause weapons aren't part of the scoring normally. `Return` stops the code from running any further.

 ```
 if unit.type == "Weapon" then